bitovi/academy/src/ngrx/7-create-api-effects/create-api-effects.md

 ## Problem 2: Create logout$ Effect to Handle API Requests

-1. `LoginEffects` should create a logout API request whenever the `LoginActions.logout` Action is dispatched.
+1. `LoginEffects` should create a logout API request whenever the `LoginActions.logout` Action is dispatched using an Effect called `logout$`.

 2. If the API request is successful, a `LoginActions.logoutSuccess` Action should be dispatched using the API response.